 The second airport in the region is located in Brindisi.
 Also known as Papola Casale Airport, or Aeroporto del Salento, this airport is 6km from the city centre.
 Brindisi airport is serviced by a local bus route.
 Buses run every 30 minutes and cost €3.

-If you’re arriving from elsewhere in Italy (or other parts of mainland Europe), the easiest was to arrive into the region is via country’s extensive railway network.
+If you’re arriving from elsewhere in Italy (or other parts of mainland Europe), the easiest way to arrive into the region is via the country’s extensive railway network.

 Bari Centrale (the central station) has direct transport links to both Rome and Naples.
 There are also reliable bus links to other regions such as Campania and Sicily, as well as ferries to Croatia.
 You can browse train and bus schedules here.

 While Puglia boasts robust public transport links, buses and trains can be infrequent and late.
-To explore the region well (and without delays), hiring a car is the way to go.
-If you do decide to hire car, make sure to check parking before your journey as finding parking can be a bit tricky in Italy.
+To explore the region well (and without delays), renting a car is the way to go.
+If you do decide to rent a car, make sure to check parking before your journey as finding parking can be a bit tricky in Italy.